Crispian St. Peters

-Crispian St. Peters (born Robin Peter Smith; 5 April 1939 – 8 June 2010) was an English pop singer-songwriter, best known for his work in the 1960s, particularly hit songs written by duo The Changin' Times, including "The Pied Piper", and Ian & Sylvia's "You Were on My Mind".
+Crispian St. Peters (born Robin Peter Smith; 5 April 1939 – 8 June 2010) was an English pop singer-songwriter, best known for his work in the 1960s, particularly hit songs written by the duo The Changin' Times (comprising Steve Duboff and Artie Kornfeld), including "The Pied Piper", and Ian & Sylvia's "You Were on My Mind".
 His popularity waned after he claimed he was a better performer than other well known singers and declared that he was a better songwriter than the Beatles.

 Biography

 Early career

 Robin Peter Smith was born in Swanley, Kent, and attended Swanley Secondary Modern School.
 He learned the guitar and left school in 1954 to become an assistant cinema projectionist.
 As a young man, he performed in several relatively unknown bands in England.
 In 1956, he gave his first live performance, as a member of The Hard Travellers.
 Through the late 1950s and early 1960s, as well as undertaking National Service, he was a member of The Country Gentlemen, Beat Formula Three, and Peter & The Wolves.